AlixANNERAUD/INSAtram/README.md

 - `Binaries` : Contains compiled binaries (compiler output) as well as the resources (Fonts, Images).
 - `Code` : Contains the project code as well as the scripts allowing the compilation and the launching.
 - `Documentation` : Contains project documentation (specifications, top-down analysis, final report).
+- `Librairies` : Contains libraries for Windows.
+- `Scripts` : Contains script for testing and compiling the code automatically.

 ## ℹ️ About